robertschank/robertschank.github.io/index.md

 ### [Morning Pages](#morning-pages-full)

-Write three pages of whatever's in your head.
+Put whatever's in your head on paper.

 🌶️ Mild — Start here